Stoakesy/SensorsAndTurtles/src/README.md

 The provided ROS bag file `turtlebot_following_demo.bag` contains data relating to all the topics.
 For the sake of this demonstration, we only require data to be published to the topic `/camera/color/image_raw`.
 To do this, run the following command:

 `rosbag play ~/catkin_ws/src/rosbag/turtlebot_following_demo.bag --topics /camera/color/image_raw`

+If the python GUI above could not be initialised, playback the data published from this by adding the topic `/control_parameters` as an additional topic to playback.

 This will playback the image data for approximately 45 seconds.
 You can pause the publishing of data using the `space` key on the keyboard.